tsmith512/tsmithcreative/_posts/2016-02-27-git-interactive-adding.md

+---
-# Cleaner History with Interactive Commit Building in Git
+title: Cleaner History with Interactive Commit Building in Git
+layout: post
+---

 My home is a cluttered place, so my quest for tidiness takes other, more obscure forms: maintenance of a _pristine_ Git repository history that explains